-4. Agua Caliente, AZ:
+4. Agua Caliente

 How to get there: 30 miles west from Gila Bend to Sentinel, then 12 miles north.

-Unlike typical Arizona ghost towns that are based around mining, Agua Caliente (“hot water”) was built around a natural hot spring and a stagecoach line.
+Unlike typical Arizona ghost towns based around mining, Agua Caliente (“hot water” in Spanish) was built around a natural hot spring and a stagecoach line.
 The natural hot spring in the area had been used by American Indians and later by travelers along the Butterfield Overland Mail Route in the early 1860s.

 How to get there: 28 miles northeast of Kingman.

 The initial mining helped to develop the town but the claims quickly played out and the area was reduced to a ghost town.
 When Route 66 was constructed, the town was revived with several service stations.
-But when Interstate 40 came along, the town was once again reduced to almost nothing.
+Bad luck returned when Interstate 40 came along, and the town was once again reduced to almost nothing.